College Life

 Toddler and Preschool Childcare Services, Summer School-Age Program

-Event Scheduling
+Event Services

 The hub of campus life is the Student Center in Gaiser Hall.
 This facility provides space for dances, concerts, dinner theater, lectures, and other college/community events.
 College rooms are available for small and large meetings of students, staff, and community groups.
 A use agreement will be sent to those contracting for college facilities outlining responsibilities and privileges.
 Space utilization cannot conflict with regularly scheduled classes or activities, and space is assigned on a first-come, first-served basis.
 There is a charge for use of college facilities by off-campus groups.
-To arrange for the use of any college space, contact the Event Scheduling office.
+To arrange for the use of any college space, contact the Event Services office.

 Student Life